17,100 Shares in Fidelity Total Bond ETF (NYSEARCA:FBND) Purchased by Essex Financial Services Inc.

 Essex Financial Services Inc. purchased a new position in Fidelity Total Bond ETF (NYSEARCA:FBND) in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor purchased 17,100 shares of the company’s stock, valued at approximately $928,000.
 Essex Financial Services Inc. owned approximately 0.05% of Fidelity Total Bond ETF as of its most recent SEC filing.

 Other large investors have also bought and sold shares of the company.
 Magnolia Capital Advisors LLC acquired a new position in Fidelity Total Bond ETF in the third quarter worth about $33,000.
-Summit X LLC acquired a new position in Fidelity Total Bond ETF in the third quarter worth about $33,000.
-Patriot Financial Group Insurance Agency LLC acquired a new position in Fidelity Total Bond ETF in the fourth quarter worth about $34,000.
-Global Retirement Partners LLC raised its position in Fidelity Total Bond ETF by 115.0% in the fourth quarter.
-Global Retirement Partners LLC now owns 1,075 shares of the company’s stock worth $58,000 after purchasing an additional 575 shares in the last quarter.
+Summit X LLC acquired a new stake in shares of Fidelity Total Bond ETF during the third quarter worth approximately $33,000.
+Patriot Financial Group Insurance Agency LLC acquired a new stake in shares of Fidelity Total Bond ETF during the fourth quarter worth approximately $34,000.
+Global Retirement Partners LLC increased its holdings in shares of Fidelity Total Bond ETF by 115.0% during the fourth quarter.
+Global Retirement Partners LLC now owns 1,075 shares of the company’s stock worth $58,000 after buying an additional 575 shares in the last quarter.
 Finally, NEXT Financial Group Inc acquired a new stake in shares of Fidelity Total Bond ETF during the third quarter worth approximately $61,000.

 NYSEARCA FBND opened at $53.75 on Tuesday.
 The company has a 50 day moving average of $53.88 and a 200-day moving average of $54.53.
 Fidelity Total Bond ETF has a 1-year low of $45.08 and a 1-year high of $55.41.